bradietilley/laravel-audit-logs/README.md

 }
 ```

-By default this will use a rudimentary `BradieTilley\AuditLog\Loggers\ModelLogger` logger instance to track eloquent events for this model, including creation, deletion, updates and restorations.
+By default this will use a rudimentary `BradieTilley\AuditLogs\Loggers\ModelLogger` logger instance to track eloquent events for this model, including creation, deletion, updates and restorations.

 Optionally, create a customer `ModelLogger` class for your model to customise the logs that get written, such as if you wish to customise how specific fields are written.